MuddSub/infra_board/Motherboard_Testing/README.txt

-Folder to test that all physical lines on motherboard are working.
+Code to test that all physical lines on motherboard are working.